Astrill VPN: Is It Worth Your While?

 6. Tor over VPN

-Astrill supports Tor, short for The onion router; it is a piece of software designed to give you several extra layers of protection for accessing the dark web.
+Astrill supports Tor, which is short for The Onion Router; it is software designed to give you several extra layers of protection for accessing the dark web

 7. Dedicated IP Address